chutesai/chutes/README.md

 Total additional charges = 5 minutes active compute + 5 minute shutdown delay = 10 minutes @ $0.12/hr = $0.02

-*If you share a chute with another user, they pay for usage on the chute and those payments are put back into your account as balance to offset the cost of running the chute!*
+*If you share a chute with another user, they also pay standard rates for usage on the chute!*

 ## 👥 Sharing a chute